borntofrappe/learning-d3/Race Calendar Map/README.md

 The data is taken directly from the cited F1 website.
 On top of the three keys describing the date, grand prix and venue I've manually added the geographic coordinates from Wikipedia.

-For each track the coordinates describe the location with degrees, minutes and seconds. `getLatLong` receives such a coordinate and returns the values for the longitude and latitude used in a D3 projection.
+For each track the coordinates describe the location with degrees, minutes and seconds. `getLongLat` receives such a coordinate and returns the values for the longitude and latitude used in a D3 projection.

 ## World map